 If you wanted sharper savings, give our power brokers a call on 1300 232 848.

-AGL and Origin Energy are the two biggest players in the Australian energy retail scene, with their massive reach felt across the nation.
+AGL and Origin Energy are the two biggest players in the Australian energy retail scene, so let’s jump right into comparing costs!

 Take an in-depth look into how much a 4-person home pays on average a year, on the top plans from AGL and Origin Energy.